What is Asset-Based Lending?

 Borrowing Base

 For example, if the market value of your assets is $100,000 and the lender determines the LTV is 80%, your borrowing base will equal $80,000.
-Highly liquid assets will usually get a higher LTV, around 85%.
+Highly liquid assets typically receive a higher LTV, around 85%.
 Physical assets, which are more difficult to resell and convert into cash, will have a lower LTV.

 Monitoring